BSU-Stuff/CS574_Software_Quality_Project/ProjectProposal.md

  view test #10 for more on KeyBoard
 _________________________________
 3 sequential.
+In order to properly use the project, we need to call the super initalize, update and draw methods.
+Once this has been validated.
+We can use the project.

+Should be a javaMOP specification that requires "ere : (super.initalize super.update super.draw)"
 _________________________________
 4 sequential.
+Game.java: createWindow
+	Before creating a window, we need to set the settings first.
+Need to specify the sequence of set method required for this function to work.

+JavaMOP specifying the sequence required before this function may be called.
 _________________________________
 5 sequential.
+A MenuBar has to be created first, before Menus can be added.
+Test the sequence that MenuBar is created before Menus are added with JavaMOP.
+Should be: create MenuBar, add Menus, add Menuitems (can't find the calls currently)
 _________________________________
 6. ensure that Game Time Tick is able to know correctly if the time has stopped and if the tick is correct.
 (GameTime.java line: 121).
 The tick is used to know how much time has passed between frames.
 This helps accuratly keep track of frames per second.